 - Feeling sick – Mold can cause serious health issues from lethargy to extreme illness.
 A dehumidifier is necessary if this is discovered to prevent further mold growth.
 You will also need to find someone who can eradicate the existing spores.

-If you are experiencing any of these issues, it is quite possible that your home or business needs a dehumidifying system.
+If you are experiencing any of these issues, it is quite possible that your home needs a dehumidifying system.

 Visit The Heat Beat Knowledge Center to read more about identifying concerns and solutions to your home’s humidity levels.